 - The free recipe binder (you can print off by clicking the button below)

 Make sure you choose page sized sheet protectors and not regular sheet protectors.
 The regular ones are bigger than page size and will overlap the divider tabs.
-Other items you may need for putting together your binder include scissors, tape, and a three-hole punch.
+Other items you may need for putting together your recipe organizer binder include scissors, tape, and a three-hole punch.

 Putting Together the Recipe Binder

-Some suggested categories are:
+Some suggested categories to include in your recipe organizer are:

 - main dishes